10 ways to stay productive at home

 Ergonomic essentials:

-Chair height — your feet should rest flat on the floor and your knees at a 90-degree angle.
+Chair height: your feet should rest flat on the floor with knees at a right angle.

-Screen level — your eyes should meet the top third of your monitor without you looking down or craning your neck.
+Screen level: your eyes should align with the top third of your monitor.

 Try to limit distractions at home

-Learn the full Pomodoro method here: Todoist Pomodoro Guide.
+Learn how to apply the Pomodoro method with the Todoist Pomodoro Guide.

 Set healthy boundaries with your household

-Use visual cues — a closed door, headphones, or even a desk sign to signal that you shouldn’t be interrupted.
+Use visual cues like headphones or a closed door to signal that you are busy.

 Start the day off right

-Try a short mindfulness or stretching session to wake up your body and mind.
+Try a short stretch or mindfulness exercise to clear your mind.

 Plan your day